Third hour now up and running on the Rush Limbaugh program.

 Now, there are still a few people out there who have some sort of reluctance to go down this road, even if they might be getting a subsidy.

-And they say, well, I'm going to get the subsidy because it's available, but I am not going to like it, and I realize it needs to be abolished.
+They say, well, I'm going to get the subsidy because it's available, but I'm not going to like it, and I realize it needs to be abolished.

-And those people, in in concert with others, can still repeal this unless they get 70 or 80 percent of the people hooked on something, which is where health care comes in and Secretary of Health and Human Services to be, Tom Dashall.
+And those people, in concert with others, can still repeal this unless they get 70 or 80% of the people hooked on something, which is where healthcare comes in.

 God, can you talk about a nightmare?